 RIT is not required to offer the vaccine to workers who provide first aid as a secondary job duty.
 A secondary job duty is one that is done on an "as needed" basis and is not the individual's primary job function.

-All RIT employees who may be exposed to bloodborne pathogens through job tasks or laboratory experience will be provided comprehensive training in order to acquire the understanding, knowledge, and skills necessary for the safe performance of their duties.
+All RIT employees who may be exposed to bloodborne pathogens through job-related tasks will be provided comprehensive training in order to acquire the understanding, knowledge, and skills necessary for the safe performance of their duties.

-Training shall be provided to each affected RIT employee at the time of initial assignment to tasks where exposure may take place and a refresher at least annually thereafter.
+Training shall be provided to each affected RIT employee at the time of initial assignment to tasks where exposure may take place and at least annually thereafter.
 Training is also provided to affected students and visitors.

 The training covers: